The former Polish church of St John the Baptist in Salem, photo Jan Skłodowski, all rights reserved

 The Polish community in Salem settled in a small area of a few streets around the St. Joseph House (St. Joseph Hall).
 Such a compact location and the organisation of life in all its aspects (residence, shopping, national, religious and cultural activities) created a "small homeland" for the representatives of the newly arrived community.
 It gave it the strength to persist and develop in the midst of a culturally alien element.

-It should be emphasised that the Polish community became the dominant immigrant ethnic group in the town from the early years of the 20th century until about 1980.
-Significant traces of its life in Salem are the former St. Joseph's House, the Polish church, tombstones in St. Mary's cemetery, the names of some streets and squares, and the Polish Veterans Legion of America, which still exists today.
+It should be noted that the Polish community became the dominant immigrant ethnic group in the town from the early years of the 20th century until about 1980.
+Significant traces of its life in Salem are the former St. Joseph's House, the Polish church, gravestones in St. Mary's Cemetery, the names of some streets and squares and the Polish Veterans Legion of America, which still exists today.

 St Joseph's House in Salem